 Place shoring backfill in the reinforced zone in 8 to 10 inch thick lifts.
 Compact A-2-4 soil and Class II, Type 1 and Class III select material in accordance with Subarticle 235-3(C) of the 2018 Standard Specifications.
 Use only hand operated compaction equipment to compact backfill within 3 feet of welded wire facing.
 At a distance greater than 3 feet, compact shoring backfill with at least 4 passes of an 8 to 10 ton vibratory roller in a direction parallel to the wall face.
 Smooth wheeled or rubber tired rollers are also acceptable for compacting backfill.
-Do not use sheepsfoot, grid rollers or other types of compacting shoring backfill.
+Do not use sheepsfoot, grid rollers or other types of compaction equipment with feet.
+Do not displace or damage reinforcement when placing and compacting shoring backfill.
 End dumping directly on geotextile or geogrid reinforcement is not permitted.
 Do not operate heavy equipment on reinforcement until it is covered with at least 8 inches of shoring backfill.
 Replace any damaged reinforcement to the satisfaction of the Engineer.